MAY 2013 News Flash

 WANTED FUGITIVE

-Lake County Crime Stoppers and the Lake County Sheriff's Office / Warrasnts Division are seeking your assistance in learning the whereabouts of Lloyd S. Labarbera a Wanted Fugitive.
+Lake County Crime Stoppers and the Lake County Sheriff's Office / Warrants Division are seeking your help in the whereabouts of a Cecil A. Davis a Wanted Fugitive..

 If you have any information about this crime or any other felony crime or felony fugitive, contact Crime Stoppers at 847-662-2222.